 Day hikes—Reasonably short hikes (3 to 10 miles) in terrain without a lot of elevation gain or loss.

 Service projects—Daylong projects that may be related to conservation, food collection, building shelter, or healthy living activities.

-Patrol activities—A Boy Scout patrol or Varsity Scout squad may hike or camp with other patrols or squads in the unit or, with the permission of their Scoutmaster and parents or guardians, may hike or camp on their own.
+Patrol activities—A Scout patrol may hike or camp with other patrols in the unit or, with the permission of their Scoutmaster and parents or guardians, may hike or camp on their own.

-Weekend overnights—Troops that plan and carry out outings once a month attract and retain boys at a much higher level than those that have fewer outings during the year.
+Weekend overnights—Troops that plan and carry out outings once a month attract and retain Scouts at a much higher level than those that have fewer outings during the year.

 Camporees—Councils and districts plan camporees and other outings during the year that give Scouts an opportunity to test their knowledge and skills in competitive events with other troops and patrols.